NickNaso/abi-stable-node-research/experiments/0_c_lib_to_node/README.md

 # Use C/C++ library

-In this experiment I create a **C** library and then import it on native add-on.
+In this experiment I created a **C** library and then import it on native add-on.
 To run the experiment execute the following command:

 `$ ./build.sh`